stadium-software/multicolumn-checkboxlist/README.md

 ## Page.Load Setup
 1. Drag the Global Script called "MultiColumnCheckboxList" into the Page.Load event handler

-# Styling
+## Applying the CSS
+The CSS below is required for the correct functioning of the module.
+Some elements can be [customised](#customising-css) using a variables CSS file.
 The initial height of the checkbox lists can be defined

-## Applying the CSS

 **Stadium 6.6 or higher**
 1. Create a folder called "CSS" inside of your Embedded Files in your application